The Three Biggest Time Killers We Do Little to Avoid

 Negativity may be the most pervasive conversation killer and it is also highly contagious.
 Negativity places blame and focus on problems rather than promoting ownership and a focus on solutions.
 Simply, negativity brings everyone down, including our students.

-Judgment, gossip, and negativity are a part of life.
+In the end Judgment, gossip, and negativity are a part of life.
 From time to time we all engage in conversations which allow us to vent.
 And, this is ok.
 The key is, recognizing when these practices are habitual and destructive.
 At this point, a change must occur.
 And, that change starts with us.

 Few people volunteer to step up and redirect toxic conversations.
 Many of us try to avoid conflict and fear repercussions.
 Plus, it can be uncomfortable to be the voice of dissent, even though the dissenting voice is positive.